DataDog/datadog-operator/docs/how-to-contribute.md

 Internal Datadog users may run E2E locally after completing the following prerequisites:

 * Access to the AWS `agent-sandbox` account
-* AWS keypair with your public ssh key created in the `agent-sandbox` account
+* AWS keypair with your public SSH key created in the `agent-sandbox` account
 * Set environment variable `PULUMI_CONFIG_PASSPHRASE`
 * Complete steps 1-4 of the `test-infra-definitions` [Quick start guide][test-infra-quickstart]
 * Add `go.work` file to root directory: